qhoekman/talk-react-beyond-the-browser/demos/emails/README.md

-# Graphics with Skia
+# Emails

-This is a simple example of how to use the Skia library to draw graphics in a canvas.
+This is a example project for `react-email` library.